graves/awful_aj/docs/src/use/ask.md

           Session name.
 When set, messages are persisted under this conversation.

           Using a session enables retrieval-augmented context from prior turns.

+      --one-shot
+          Force one-shot mode, ignoring any session configured in config.yaml.

+          When this flag is set, the prompt will be treated as standalone with no memory or session tracking, even if a session_name is configured in the config file.

   -h, --help
           Print help (see a summary with '-h')